-The exemption will be registered in the study progress system (Progress) with the abbreviation "VR" ("vrijstelling" = exemption).
+The exemption will be registered in the study progress system (Progress) and archived in the relevant student file.
+For an exemption granted the abbreviation "VR" ("vrijstelling" = exemption) is used.
 This exemption is not included in the general calculation of the average in phases II/III.
 Also, exemptions are not considered when calculating the average of the cum laude-regulations.